vault27/Foundation/paloalto.md

 - User-ID (to redistribute data and authentication timestamps)
 - User-ID Syslog Listener-SSL or User-ID Syslog Listener-UDP (to configure User-ID to monitor syslog senders for user mapping over SSL or User Datagram Protocol [UDP]traffic)

+## Zero touch provisioning

+- Panorama > Plugins to Download
+- Install the most recent version of the ZTP plugin
+- Panorama > Zero Touch Provisioning